 Chromaticity Diagram: A map of all the colour visible to an average human as established though many tests run by CIE in 1931.

 Colour Management: In digital imaging systems, colour management is the controlled conversion between the colour representations of various devices, such as image scanners, digital cameras, monitors, computer printers, offset presses, and corresponding media.
-The primary goal of color management is to obtain a good match across colour devices.
+The primary goal of colour management is to obtain a good match across colour devices.

 Colour Space: RGB working spaces are mathematical matrices of RGB numerical values which are derived from and bounded by the three primaries, include a white point and Tone Reproduction Curve/Gamma, are plotted in 3 dimensions and are designed to encompass portions of the Spectrum-Locus (a map of all of the colour visible to humans).
 As such, RGB working spaces accommodate the functionality of RGB capture and output devices.
 Examples are: ProPhoto RGB, Adobe RGB, sRGB, ECI RGB and many more.

 C-Print (Chromogenic Print): Conventional darkroom style colour prints which are now made using digital images and are exposed by LED or Laser Diode.

 Dithering: is a technique where tiny dots are printed in patterns in order to create the illusion of tones and colors that cannot be physically reproduced.

 D-max: The maximum or greatest density possible in an image made from ink on an inkjet print or silver halides in film and silver based print paper or dyes on a C-print (Chromogenic print).

 D-min: The lightest tone before blank paper white.